-Mr. Ong is the son of Dato' Seri Ong Choo Hoon and the brother of Dato' Dr Ong Seng Soon and Madam Ong Guat Beng.
+Mr. Ong is the son of Dato' Seri Ong Choo Hoon and the brother of Dato' Dr Ong Seng Soon and Dato' Ong Guat Beng.
 He is a director and shareholder of Leading Builders Sdn.
 Bhd., which is a major shareholder of the Company.
-He has no conflict of interest with the Company and has no convictions for offences within the past ten years.
+He has no conflict of interest with the Company and has no convictions for offences within the past five years other than traffic offences, if any.